aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 1. Create the required IAM service role and policy to allow SSM to call other AWS services on your behalf
 2. Create the SSM Automation Document
-3. Create a SSM State Manger Association which invokes the Automation Document
+3. Create a SSM State Manger association which invokes the Automation Document
 4. Test the solution